 Methods change depending on the hardware that’s current and service offerings in your area.
 Until we publish our guide to advanced home networking with Verizon Fios, customer reports on hacks and workarounds can be found through searching online forums.

-Conclusion: Verizon Fios is the Top-Shelf Option for Internet and TV
+Conclusion: Verizon Fios is the Top-Shelf Option for Internet and TV in 2020

-If your primary concern as an Internet user is cost, Verizon Fios might not be the best place to look.
+If your primary concern as an internet user is cost, Verizon Fios might not be the best place to look.

 If your top priority is quality of service, however, then you should absolutely try it out.